pereiraleo447/worldbuilding-obsidian/Lands of the East/6. Items/6.a Magic & Special Items/Primordial Remnants.md

 # Hakuryo Valley Map

-- A map that helps navigate the Hakuryo Valley, a mythical dimension that belongs to [[Bakuryо̄, the Ascendant Cascade]]
+- A map that helps navigate the Hakuryo Valley, a mythical dimension ruled by [[Bakuryо̄, the Ascendant Cascade]]
 # Raiko's Thunderspear

 - Currently being studied by Professor [[Bombuku]] of the College of Hanabi, located in [[Heian-kyo|the capital]].